AndreyGL0290/Certificater/README.md

-# telegram-bot-pptx-to-pdf
+# Certificater
 Prog to create certificates

-Works only on Windows
+Works only on Windows and not needeed in installing

-pip install -r requirements.txt